U.S., China putting trade war on hold, Treasury's Mnuchin says

 "We are putting the trade war on hold.
 Right now, we have agreed to put the tariffs on hold while we try to execute the framework," Mnuchin said in a television interview on "Fox News Sunday."

-On Saturday, Beijing and Washington said they would keep talking about measures under which China would import more energy and agricultural commodities from the United States to close the $335 billion annual U.S. goods and services trade deficit with China.
+On Saturday, Beijing and Washington said they would keep talking about measures under which China would import more energy and agricultural commodities from the United States to narrow the $335 billion (248.59 billion pounds) annual U.S. goods and services trade deficit with China.

 During an initial round of talks this month in Beijing, Washington demanded that China reduce its trade surplus by $200 billion.
 No dollar figure was cited in the countries' joint statement on Saturday.